Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

-Logic levels are slightly different also: TTL for SMBus: LOW = 0.8 V and HIGH = 2.1 V, versus the 30 %/70 % V DD CMOS level for I²C.
-This is not a problem if V DD > 3.0 V. If the I²C device is below 3.0 V, then there could be a problem if the logic HIGH/LOW levels are not properly recognized.
+Logic levels are slightly different also: TTL for SMBus: LOW = 0.8 V and HIGH = 2.1 V, versus the 30 %/70 % VDD CMOS level for I²C.
+This is not a problem if VDD > 3.0 V. If the I²C device is below 3.0 V, then there could be a problem if the logic HIGH/LOW levels are not properly recognized.